 Initially, I considered this whole blogging thing a hobby, aimed at improving my knowledge and giving back to the great community which enabled me to even call myself a developer (as opposed to just some guy hacking away at his keyboard).
 But after about a year and a half it turned into much more.
-Studying topics that really interested me, I inadvertently acquired knowledge that others seek.
+REsearching topics that really interested me, I inadvertently acquired knowledge that others seek.

 This enabled me to speak at conferences and writing became a (semi-)professional activity.
 It also gave me the chance to diversify my work life!
 If you need someone to write, speak, teach, or consult about bleeding edge topics like Project Jigsaw, Java 9, JUnit 5, Clean Comments, or Java in general, you should ping me – I am for hire.

 I was born in Dortmund, Germany, where I studied mathematics and computer science.
 In November 2010 I finished the latter with a focus on theoretical aspects; my thesis was called Linear Temporal Logics Over Data Strings (and I assume I am one of three people who actually read it).

 When that was over, I needed some time off…

 After some soul searching months I started working as a software developer for the Fraunhofer Institute for Systems and Innovation Research ISI, where I was developing energy market simulations in Java and VB.NET.

 It was here that I discovered my passion for software development.
 Having access to all the great and free online sources about software development in general and Java in particular helped me learn a lot.
 In 2014 I decided to return the favor and started this blog as well as contributing to open source projects.